apdahlen/Sverdrup-Collected-Writings-2nd-Volume/README.md

 ## Note on Translation Method

-The English translations in this repository are produced using **AI-assisted translation**, guided by explicit scholarly instructions designed to preserve semantic fidelity, theological precision, rhetorical cadence, and historical voice.
-All translations are critically reviewed with close reference to the original Norwegian sources.
+The English translations in this volume were generated primarily through artificial intelligence–based language tools operating under detailed scholarly instructions.
+These translations were subsequently reviewed, evaluated, and corrected through an independent secondary AI process for semantic, theological, and stylistic fidelity to the original Norwegian sources.
+Editorial responsibility in the present edition is limited to methodological design, critical oversight, and presentation; the original source texts remain authoritative.

 Also included in the repository are: